tom-mi/iBrew/README.md

 ```

 Example keepalive LaunchAgent for macOS/OSX, i soft linked /usr/local/bin/ibrew to iBrew.
-But you can change it to your normal copy, also change the working directory...
+But you can change it to your normal copy, also change the working directory,domoticz ip and kettle ip.

 ```
 <?xml version="1.0" encoding="UTF-8"?>